-A 3 x 45 minute programme for a maximum of three classes, facilitated by a Costumed Interpreter.
+A 3 x 45 minute programme for a maximum of three classes, facilitated by a Costumed Facilitator.
 Suitable for KS1 classes, lunchroom included.
 1:5 adult:pupil ratio requested.

 - There are two 45 minute facilitated sessions: Homes and Discovery.